 GM: Legs called me up and said in a sing-song voice, “I know what our next project is, la la la la.”
 “I already know what our next project is,” I replied.
 “All of them.”
 Let me explain our relationship: Legs thinks he is invincible, I know I am not.
 Legs always thinks everything is going to be great, and I usually think things are going to be too hard or near impossible.
 Then once we are halfway through a project he will say to me, “Is anyone ever going to want to read this?”
 And I will say, “Yes, a lot of people are going to want to read this.”
 So by that time I am the optimist and he is the pessimist.
 You get my drift?
 I’m always bursting his bubble, he is always trying to inspire me.
 Then later, when he is contemplating throwing in the towel, I am the cheerleader.
 It’s all very weird.
 We are beyond co-dependent.
 So when Legs told me that I was going to go over nuts over some dead teenager’s diary, I was not happy.
 “You know this will set us behind probably three years,” I said.
 “Nah, three months,” he replied.
 I rolled my eyes.
 Then when I delved in my jaw was hanging loose.
 I loved this girl and I loved her writing and I loved her story and the way she told it.

-LM: I live in a small town in Pennsylvania, right across the street from the post office.
+LM: I live in a small town in Pennsylvania, in one of the mobile homes in Pennsylvania from Weiner Mobile Estates, right across the street from the post office.
 My postmaster is in a heavy-metal cover band that plays in bars and clubs on the weekends.
 So whenever I was bored, I’d take a stroll to the post office and hang out with him and talk about rock & roll.
 I’d become good friends with my postmaster and his family—and one day his daughter was writing a paper for her high school class on Charles Manson and wanted to borrow a book.
 Since I have a pretty extensive library on Manson, she came over and was browsing through my Manson collection and I asked her what she was reading.
 She rattled off a bunch of titles that were popular at the time, and then said, “But you know, the best thing I ever read were these journals that my best friend’s older sister wrote, but she died…” This immediately got my interest since I’d read Go Ask Alice as a kid and felt ripped off that the book turned out to be an invention by the Avon editor—not the “true life story,” as it was purported to be.
 So I’ve always been looking around to see if I could find the real Go Ask Alice.
 And when the postmaster’s daughter told me about Mary Rose’s journals, I was listening.
 Shortly after, I contacted Mary Rose’s mom, via my postmaster, and started reading the loose-leaf notebooks.
 I thought they were spectacular.

 It’s such a powerful story.
 What was your first impression after reading it?